The Difference Between Benign and Malignant Tumors

 There are many, many types of benign tumors in dogs.
 Some of the more common ones include:

-• Leiomyoma – tumor of the smooth muscle cells in uterus and intestine
+• Leiomyomas are tumors of the smooth muscle cells in the uterus and intestine

-• Rectal Polyps – tumor of the rectum.
+• Rectal Polyps are tumors of the rectum.
 These growths have the potential to become malignant over time and should be monitored.2

-• Papilloma – tumor that usually grows in the mouths of dogs.
-These growths are viral and contagious, so dogs who go to daycare or dog parks are especially susceptible.
-Usually, they dry up and fall off on their own, but sometimes surgical removal is required because they can be uncomfortable.
+• Papilloma is a viral and contagious tumor that usually grows in dogs’ mouths.
+Dogs who go to daycare or dog parks are especially susceptible.
+Papillomas usually dry up and fall off on their own, but sometimes surgical removal is required because they can be uncomfortable.

-• Basal Cell Tumors – tumor of the top layer (epidermis) of the skin.
-These are commonly caused by the uncontrolled division of basal cells of the sweat glands, hair follicles, or sebaceous glands.
-They are very common but less than 10% of them become malignant.3 They are one of the most common and least concerning tumors in dogs.
+• Basal Cell Tumors are tumors of the top layer (epidermis) of the skin.
+They are commonly caused by the uncontrolled division of basal cells of the sweat glands, hair follicles, or sebaceous glands.
+They are very common, but less than 10% of them become malignant.3 They are one of the most common and least concerning tumors in dogs.

-• Lipomas – tumors of the fat cells in the subcutaneous (under the skin) tissue.
+• Lipomas are tumors of the fat cells in the subcutaneous (under the skin) tissue.
 These are usually moveable and painless.

-• Fibrous Skin Tumors – tumors of the fibrous connective tissue.
-They are usually a result of chronic irritation to an area, are usually slow-growing, and commonly called skin tags.4
+• Fibrous Skin Tumors are tumors of the fibrous connective tissue.
+They are usually a result of chronic irritation to an area, are usually slow-growing, and are commonly called skin tags.4

-• Hemangioma – tumor of the blood vessel.
+• Hemangiomas are tumors of the blood vessels.
 They are commonly found on the legs and trunks of adult dogs.
 They look like blood blisters, lumpy and reddish black.5

 If your dog is diagnosed with a benign tumor, discuss the specific diagnosis with your veterinarian.